spacecloud-io/space-docs/content/introduction/setting-up-project/graphql.md

 ## Basic setup

-> **The basic setup just uses the HTTP link.
-If you want to use realtime subscriptions in your app then you must checkout [advanced setup](/introduction/setting-up-project/graphql#advanced-setup).**
+> **The basic setup uses the HTTP link only.
+If you want to use realtime subscriptions in your app then you must check out [advanced setup](/introduction/setting-up-project/graphql#advanced-setup).**

 ### Installing dependencies